eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 - Loading and cleaning the dataset
 - Visualizing key features using histograms, boxplots, and correlation matrices
-- Identifying any missing or outlier values
-- Feature engineering and selection

 ### 2. **Model Training and Evaluation**

 In the **Model Training** notebook, a **Random Forest Classifier** is used to predict customer churn.
 The steps followed include:

 - Data Preprocessing: Splitting the dataset into training and test sets, encoding categorical features, and handling imbalanced target
+- Feature engineering and selection
 - Model Training: Using the Random Forest algorithm to train the model
 - Hyperparameter Tuning: Finding the optimal hyperparameters using techniques like GridSearchCV
 - Model Evaluation: Using MLFlow in assessing the model's performance using metrics such as accuracy, precision, recall, and F1-score